manjaro-sway/manjaro-sway/SUPPORT.md

 ### Why are your packages not in the regular Manjaro Repositories?

 Submissions to the Manjaro Repositories are partly manual and thus hard to align with our release process.
-On the contrary, we try to remove our packages from the official package sources again.
+Thus we provide the packages via our own package repository, if the packages in question aren't listed in the manjaro repositories.

 ### Can I switch Manjaro lifecycle branches?